demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 Instead of passing an implementation of the `ConditionFactoryInterface` you could instantiate instances of `FunctionInterface` directly in `getAccessCondition()`.
-However this is not recommended, as it makes your type implementation dependent on the data source the `FunctionInterface` implementation was written for and thus less reusable for other data sources.
+However, this is not recommended, as it makes your type implementation dependent on the data source the `FunctionInterface` implementation was written for and thus less reusable for other data sources.

 ```php